davidtys/queue_pytumblr/README.md

 Please note by default the redis database is '2' (see settings.py)

-The posts and oauth are recorded in redis by the tumblr name, so you can manage different tumblrs in the same time.
+The posts and oauth are recorded in redis by the tumblr name, so you can manage different tumblrs.

-In redis, post urls are moving from *toreblog* to *ongoing* (worker), to *reblogged* or *failed*
+In redis, post urls are moving from *toreblog* to *ongoing* (worker), and then to *reblogged* or *failed*

 ## Copyright